alexlib/BubbleID/README.md

 ## Training your own model:
 1. Annotate image data, Lableme was used for our dataset.
 Find our annotated data [here](https://osf.io/3nwyx/).
-2. Convert labelme dataset to yolo format
+2. Convert labelme dataset to coco format
 3. Run training
 4. See Using the BubbleID Framework but use your new model weights